Have you ever wondered what might happen if you started dressing super feminine in the workplace?

 I would like to add that I made sure that my clothes were very modest looking.
 (The intern’s were feminine and modest as well).

 By the way, the reactions of other women initially was not too good.
-Then in a few months I noticed that the other women, started wearing softer more feminine colors to work.
+Then in a few months I noticed that the other women also started wearing softer more feminine colors to work.

 And that made me smile.
 I felt very happy.